lukasnee/wucy/README.md

 Hardware licensing will come into consideration later, currently I don't have any decent documentation to publish.

-Take everything with a grain of salt, I have zero experience for a project which is quite sophisticated.
+Take everything with a grain of salt, I'm an inexperienced engineer.
 Luckily I have a vision and I'm open for guidance.
-Contact me if you resonate with my vision and views.
+Contact me if you resonate with my ideas.

+Some of my inspirations:
+Pebble watch (almost got one, but then fitbit happend :<); Zak Kemble's N|Watch (never had one tho);
+Steve Wozniak, Unexpected maker, Mohit Bhoite, Linus Torvalds, Elon Musk xd.

 [More info in wiki](https://github.com/therram/thera/wiki).